Land tax clearance searches

 Agents (e.g. legal professionals and conveyancers) can also apply through:

 Where all required information is available, the application can be processed automatically and the certificate will issue immediately.
-If the application is referred to the Office of State Revenue for processing, the same service standard for lodging by mail will apply.
+If the application is referred to Queensland Revenue Office for processing, the same service standard for lodging by mail will apply.

 Complete an application for a land tax clearance certificate (Form LT17) and post to: